archiecobbs/mod-twilio-signature/README.md

 ### Calculation Debug

 To enable logging of the details of the signature calculation algorithm for debugging purposes, use `TwilioSignatureShowCalculation on`.
-This will show, for each request, each authentication token tried and the data that digested to compute the signature hash.
+This will show, for each request, each authentication token tried and the data that digested to compute the signature hash at log level DEBUG.

 **Warning: this is insecure because it prints authentication tokens in the log.**